sneeu-leeu/Building-Blocks-Enumerable/README.md

 # Building-Blocks-Enumerable

-This project consists of an algorithm for sorting known as the bubble sort method.
+This project consists of methods in re-creating enumerables.
 ![screenshot](./image/enumerable.png)

 ## Project Requirements